Legal Advice for Compensation Insurance Claims & TPD Payouts

 Unfortunately, the wording of this legislation is open to interpretation.
 Opposing parties will have differing ideas of what is and isn’t “obvious.”.

-You should be aware that venue owners and operators are not obligated to warn you about an obvious risk.
-Claims that depend on the absence of signs and warnings are likely to fail.
+You should know that venue owners and operators are not obligated to warn you about an obvious risk.
+Hence, public liability claims that depend on the absence of signs and warnings are likely to fail.

 Understand Your Legal Rights-It’s Free

-4 Required Elements for a Successful Public Liability Claim
+4 Elements for a Successful Public Liability Claim

 For your public liability case to be successful, you must establish the negligence of the person or party who caused your harm.
 Proving negligence involves four steps.